geisa/specification/source/api/discovery.rst

   Application designers should consider the impact of placing configuration-type data in their application manifest to minimize the occurances where an operator needs to change the manifest.
-Frequently updated values or paramiters should be sent over another mechanism such as the application message based communication with the ADM system.
+Frequently updated values or parameters should be sent over another mechanism such as the application message based communication with the ADM system.